gparlakov/jstalks-2021-optimising-angular/TASKS.md

 3. Run `npm i` to invoke the post install hook script
 4. `ng build --prod --stats-json` and `webpack-bundle-analyzer ./dist/stats.json` and `` and see the bundle size differ
 5. Review
+// Demonstrate how to remove the moment js (or any other) locales not in use

 # Day 5.
 State management